coder/docs/admin/workspace-providers/deployment/ec2.md

    - Subnet ID: Optional.
 The
      [ID of the subnet](https://docs.aws.amazon.com/managedservices/latest/userguide/find-subnet.html)
      associated with your VPC and availability zone.
-If you leave this field empty, Coder uses the default subnet associated with the VPC (specified or default) in your region and availability zone.
+If you leave this field empty, Coder uses the default subnet associated with the VPC in your region and availability zone.

 1. Specify the Amazon Machine Image configuration you want to be used when launching workspaces: